Recreational Cannabis Information

 May municipalities and other units of local government fine or penalize cannabis establishments for violation of local zoning regulations?

-May municipalities regulate personal possession and consumption of cannabis?
+May municipalities regulate the personal possession and consumption of cannabis?

 Does the Act apply to home rule units of government?